 Discussion: M/W 2:00–3:50 PM.
-Boelter Hall 5420.
+Boelter Hall 5422.

-⚠️ This course is based on in-person discussion of research.
+This course is based on in-person discussion of research.

 On time, in-person attendance and participation is required.

 Instructor: Liz Izhikevich.
-Office Hours: By appointment.
+Office Hours: By appointment or as posted on EdStem.

 Communication: We use Ed Discussion for announcements and discussion.

-📚 Readings and Discussion (20%)
+📚 Participation (20%)

-🧑🏫 Topic Presentation (15%)
+🧑🏫 Topic Presentation (10%)

 To explore how subfields have evolved, each student will present one recent paper relevant to the day's topic.
 Students will sign up for their preferred topic/date at the start of the quarter.